Tim B. | Congas.blog

 Whenever you are uncertain about what happens, roll a d6; the higher the result, the better the outcome for the PCs.

-If the result seems unlikely, roll again and take the new result if it seems more likely.
+If the result seems unlikely, you can ask the d6, “Are you sure?”
+Roll again and take the new result if it seems more likely.
 You may not roll a third time.

 Typically, all you need to know is that a 1-3 is bad and a 4-6 is good, but you might break it down further: